alexmurraydesign/sean-mcanally/src/pages/about/index.md

 My clients include body corporates, companies, professional firms, individuals, trustees and insolvency practitioners.

-I have presented seminars for the New Zealand Law Society on costs in civil proceedings and have written for the New Zealand Law Journal, Law News and Property Lawyer.
+I have presented seminars for the New Zealand Law Society on costs in civil proceedings and have written for the *New Zealand Law Journal*, *Law News* and *Property Lawyer*.
 I am a contributing author of *Civil Procedure: District Court and Tribunals* (LexisNexis, NZ).